Meeting Facilitation Best Practices for Effective Meetings

-Finally, documenting the most important talking points and discoveries made is an ongoing and critical task for a facilitator during a meeting.
-It is vital to have a record of matters discussed for a few reasons.
-For one, it can be a helpful way to keep progress on track and to avoid repeating previously visited irrelevant topics.
-Record meetings whenever possible, which allows everyone to revisit the information when it’s time to plan the next steps.
+Finally, an effective facilitator will have a quality record of the decision-making process and any discoveries that were made.
+This log can be a helpful way to keep progress on track and to avoid repeating previously visited irrelevant topics.
+Record meetings whenever possible, which allows everyone to revisit the information when it’s time to plan the next action items.

 After The Meeting